The Union Advice Service can help you with the most frequent student housing issues, including:

 Alternatively you can use one of the many lettings agencies in the city.
 Most of these charge fees to students, so make sure what you will be expected to pay before you pick an agent.

-Thiink about what sort of area you might want to love in and check some areas out beore you start shortlistin houses.
-Think about:
+Think about what sort of area you might want to live in and check some areas out beore you start shortlisting houses.
+Things to consider:

 - Transport links to campus and placements